This FAQ contains answers to general questions related to NAR’s committee appointment process.

 Am I required to upload a photo in my expertise profile?

 A photo of you aids in personalizing your expertise profile.
 While you are not required to upload a photo, please do so in order to assist the selection team in getting to know their colleagues.
-If you have difficulty uploading a photo, please contact Victoria Peterson, Committee Programs Coordinator, at email@example.com.
+If you have difficulty uploading a photo, please contact the Committee Programs Coordinator at firstname.lastname@example.org.

 Do I need to submit an application in order to be considered for a state or affiliate representative position?